neuromindlabs/AutoML/README.md

 <br>

 ##  Project Deployment
 The project is currently hosted with the help of Hugging Face Spaces.
-You can access the live version of the application through this [link](https://huggingface.co/spaces/neuromindlabs/AUTOML).
+You can access the live version of the application through this link https://huggingface.co/spaces/neuromindlabs/AUTOML.

 ## Key Features
 - **Data Analysis:** Generates a detailed report with key statistics and insights.<br>